CastleJin/2021_01_12_winter_internship_magnet/README.md

 2. And then run the "Inference with temporal filter

-The default filter is the DifferenceOfIIR
+The default mode is "DifferenceOfIIR".

        python main.py --phase="play_temporal" --checkpoint_path="Path to the /model/model.tar" --vid_dir="Path to the directory where the video frames are located" --out_dir="path to the output" --amplification_factor=20